PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-09 11:06:45
+Last updated: 2024-04-09 11:07:21
-Random Quote: Rebecca: "So, I spoke to the owner of The Sun."
+Random Quote: Journey to face the unknown and ponder the question, "What if...?" - The Watcher
-Ted: "You spoke to God?!"
-Rebecca: "No, the newspaper." - Rebecca Welton